SystemsApproach/5G/intro.rst

 functionality that was once embedded in hardware appliances into VMs running on commodity servers.
-In our experience, NFV is a stepping stone towards the fully disaggregated and cloud native solution we describe, and so we do not dwell on it.
-In effect, you can think of the NFV initiative as largely consistent with the approach taken in this book, but making some different engineering choices when we get down into the specifics of the implementation.
+In our experience, NFV is a stepping stone towards the fully disaggregated and cloud native solution we describe in this book, and so we do not dwell on it.
+In effect, you can think of the NFV initiative as largely consistent with the approach taken in this book, but making some different engineering choices when we get down into the specifics of the implementation (e.g., NFV is generally VM-based rather than microservice-based).